 Skip to content

-Our dedicated Occupational Health, Safety and Welfare Department (OH,S and W) ensures our workforce remains fit and healthy whilst they are in our employment by providing support for all HFRS employees, including front-line operational firefighters, non-operational service providers like community safety, Workshops, Control and non-uniformed support staff.
+Our dedicated Occupational Health and Safety Department (OHS) ensures our workforce remains fit and healthy whilst they are in our employment by providing support for all HFRS employees, including front-line operational firefighters, non-operational service providers like community safety, Workshops, Control and non-uniformed support staff.

 Fire fighting is recognised as an inherently hazardous occupation.
 For this reason, we are continually working alongside our colleagues in Operations and Training, seeking to bring about changes and improvements in health, safety and welfare arrangements.